gearglow/ReptiliaWithATwist/The List.md

 The remainder of the summer passed quickly.
 Percy and Mr. Weasley were at the Ministry more often than not, dealing with the aftermath of the World Cup and the Death Eaters.

 Much to the delight of everyone, Lucius Malfoy had indeed been one of those petrified in full Death Eater regalia.
-He, along with the rest of those captured, were sentenced to five years for muggle-baiting and causing an international incident, among other things -- they all were raided by the DMLE for cause, as well.
+He, along with the rest of those captured, were sentenced to a minimum of three years for muggle-baiting and causing an international incident, among other things -- they all were raided by the DMLE for cause, as well.

 "Couldn't happen to a nicer bloke," Ron said when he heard.